Trump's European trip: Trade wars, Brexit chaos — and a Russia quandary

 On Thursday, Trump will make the 200-mile hop from Brussels to London, where he'll show up in the midst of a crisis over May's handling of Britain's exit — or "Brexit" — from the European Union.

-During his short stay, he is expected to be met, separately, by May, Queen Elizabeth — and a gigantic inflatable "Trump Baby" balloon with a blond coif, small hands and a white diaper that has become the symbol of the significant protests expected to greet him in the United Kingdom.
+During his short stay, he is expected to be met, separately, by May and Queen Elizabeth — as well as a gigantic inflatable "Trump Baby" balloon with a blond coif, small hands and a white diaper that has become the symbol of the significant protests expected to greet him in the United Kingdom.

 The two big questions on the U.S. side are whether Trump will make progress toward a bilateral trade deal with the U.K., and whether he will involve himself in the debate over May's proposal for a softer detachment from continental Europe than many of her conservative allies would like.

-Note: CORRECTION (July 10, 2018, 2:30 p.m.
-ET): An earlier version of this article misstated the effect of the poisoning attack on a former Russian spy and his daughter.
-The two survived the attack; they did not die.
-The article also misstated when they were poisoned.
-It was in March of this year, not March 2017.
-An earlier version of this story also misspelled the first name of the U.K. prime minister: She is Theresa May, not Teresa May.